Instant analysis: Three thoughts on the Seahawks’ season-ending loss to the Arizona Cardinals

 Shaq gets his first pick

 Regardless of the end results, one of the best aspects of the Seahawks season has been the maturation and improved play of rookie cornerback Shaquill Griffin.
-The Seahawks’ first-round pick snagged his first career interception in the third quarter.
+The Seahawks’ third-round pick snagged his first career interception in the third quarter.
 He also had three key pass breakups and provided solid coverage on Arizona’s Hall of Fame receiver Larry Fitzgerald.
 With Richard Sherman injured, Griffin elevated his level of play in his absence.
 It gives Seattle another lockdown corner for the future.

 Shaq Griffin’s first career INT pic.twitter.com/507O2xMDbd